SJellen/SJellen/README.md

 I design protocol-oriented research, reference infrastructure, and institutional frameworks for representing rights, incentives, access, coordination, and transition in complex systems.

-This GitHub profile serves as the public development index for **Jellen Protocol Lab**, an independent research initiative focused on protocol design, rights infrastructure, institutional systems, public-facing technical artifacts, and infrastructure-grade research.
+This GitHub profile serves as a public development index for my current work with **Jellen Protocol Lab**, while also retaining earlier software projects, experiments, and personal development history.

+Jellen Protocol Lab is an independent research initiative focused on protocol design, rights infrastructure, institutional systems, public-facing technical artifacts, and infrastructure-grade research.

 Authoritative specifications, schemas, registries, reference tooling, and canonical research artifacts are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.